-Taking picture of breastfeeding mother in public to be made illegal in England and Wales
+Taking pictures of breastfeeding mothers in public to be made illegal in England and Wales

 The other amendment being made to the same bill focuses on extending the six-month time limit victims of common assault face in England and Wales when it comes to reporting the crime.

-The clock starts from the date of the incident, and within the next six months, a victim needs to have come forward and the police have to have carried out their work to secure a charge against the alleged perpetrator, or the case will be dropped.
+The clock currently starts from the date of the incident, and within the next six months, a victim needs to have come forward and the police have to have carried out their work to secure a charge against the alleged perpetrator, or the case will be dropped.

 But victims of domestic common assault - which includes things like a push, threatening words or being spat at - are sometimes reluctant to report incidents and the cases can be complex.

-The BBC found 13,000 cases had been dropped in five years because of the time limit being breached, with campaigners calling for the police to be given more time before having to bring charges.
+In October last year, the BBC exclusively revealed that 13,000 cases had been dropped in five years because of the time limit being breached, with campaigners calling for the police to be given more time before having to bring charges.

-In October, the BBC was told Home Secretary Priti Patel backed increasing the time limit to two years, but nothing official was announced.
+At the time, the BBC was told Home Secretary Priti Patel backed increasing the time limit to two years, but nothing official was announced.

-Now, her cabinet colleague, Mr Raab, has confirmed the starting point for the sixth month time limit will change - from the point of the offence to when the crime is reported to police.
+Now, her cabinet colleague, Mr Raab, has confirmed the starting point for the sixth month time limit will change - from the point of the offence to when the crime is reported to police - and a new overall time limit of two years will be introduced from the date of the offence to bringing a prosecution.

 "The reason is that if you've been the victim of domestic abuse, it takes time to physically recover, to emotionally recover, and then to muster the competence, the courage to come forward," he told the BBC.